French government survives no-confidence votes over pensions

+Macron’s centrist alliance has more seats than any other group in the lower chamber.

-With the failure of both votes Monday, the pension bill is considered adopted.
+The speaker of the National Assembly, Yael Braun-Pivet, said the failure of both votes means parliament has adopted the pension bill.

-The no-confidence motion filed by a small centrist group and supported by a leftist coalition received 278 votes in the National Assembly, falling short of the 287 needed to pass.
-Another motion at the initiative of the far-right won just 94 votes.

-With the failure of the no-confidence motions, the pensions bill is considered adopted.
+Yet this is not the end of the complex path to turn the bill into law.
+Opponents said they would ask the Constitutional Council to review the text before it is formally promulgated, opening the door to the possible rejection of articles within the measure if they are not in line with the constitution.
+Far-right leader Marine Le Pen said she would ask the council to censure it.

+Macron, who has remained silent since his decision to push the bill through last week, will meet Tuesday morning with Prime Minister Elisabeth Borne and the leaders of his centrist alliance.

-The tight result in the first vote led some leftist lawmakers to immediately call for Prime Minister Elisabeth Borne to resign.
+After the first vote Monday, some leftist lawmakers called for Borne to resign.

 “Only nine votes are missing ... to bring both the government down and its reform down,” hard-left lawmaker Mathilde Panot said.
 “The government is already dead in the eyes of the French, it doesn't have any legitimacy any more.”